Eknath Easwaran: Spiritual biographies

 Gandhi the Man traces how Mohandas Gandhi transformed himself into one of the world's great spiritual leaders.

 Nonviolent Soldier of Islam is the life story of Khan Abdul Ghaffar Khan, a Pathan (or Pushtun) of Afghanistan and a devout Muslim, who raised the first nonviolent army in history to gain Indian independence from British colonial rule.
 This book was favorably discussed in The New Yorker.
 The book also inspired filmmaker and writer T.C.
 McLuhan, daughter of Canadian media theorist Marshall McLuhan, to make the film The Frontier Gandhi: Badshah Khan, a Torch for Peace, which won the 2009 Black Pearl Award for Best Documentary Film.

 Commentaries on Christian literature

-Original Goodness (see article) is a commentary on the Beatitudes.
-Love Never Faileth (see article) is a commentary on the writings of St Francis, St Paul, St Augustine, and Mother Teresa.
-Seeing with the Eyes of Love (see article) is a commentary on The Imitation of Christ.
+Original Goodness is a commentary on the Beatitudes.
+Love Never Faileth is a commentary on the writings of St Francis, St Paul, St Augustine, and Mother Teresa.
+Seeing with the Eyes of Love is a commentary on The Imitation of Christ.